umanitoba-cssa/ctf-2025/challenges/laptop-breach/README.md

 until we get the success flag.

 Alternatively, one can simply locate the array of function pointers in the decompiled program and reverse each one of them.
-This requires brute force and trying each flag until one works, but in some instances this may be a simpler solution than simply following the program flow and deriving a correct password.
+This requires brute force and trying each flag until one works, but in some instances this may be an easier solution than simply following the program flow and deriving a correct password.